The Journey of a Meeting Attendee

 To keep guests safe, the hotel has implemented a "25 Points of Care" cleaning program, which includes mandatory face coverings for employees, plastic dividers between guests and staff at check-in, frequent disinfection of lobby doors and high-touch areas and more.
 Adjustments have also made to the meeting room layout and procedures.

-"It's very different… [Guests] can't get anything themselves anymore, so we have to serve them everything," said Moore.
+"It's very different… [Guests] can't get anything themselves anymore, so we have to serve them everything," said Jennifer Moore, director of sales and marketing.
 "We had a buffet at one event, but we had to have servers behind the buffet serving them food and somebody had to walk around and get them coffee."

 "They were very happy with everything and we got great feedback," Moore continued.
 "We kind of went above and beyond for them and I think they felt very comfortable."

 Meanwhile, the Margaritaville Orlando Resort in Kissimmee, Fla. reopened on May 15 after a temporary closure and hosted its first group meeting on June 4.
 The event, an annual board meeting for the local Osceola County Tax Collector's office, had originally been scheduled to take place in April but was cancelled due to Covid-19.

 The rescheduled June event was attended by 26 people with additional board members dialing in.
 As a government group, the meeting needed to adhere to all guidelines from the Centers of Disease Control and Prevention.